 Hello There.

 My name is Jon Weiss.
-I work as a commercial video artist, specializing in motion graphic animation.
-Operating in the space between traditional animation and visual effects, I work with illustration, photos, video, type and a range of other elements to created mixed-media 2D animation.
+I work as a commercial artist, specializing in motion graphic animation.
+Operating in the space between traditional 2D animation and visual effects, I work with original illustration, photography, footage, typography, and digitally-generated elements to create mixed-media animation.

-My practice spans the entire production cycle of animated work, from conceptualization, writing, and design all the way through illustration, animation, editing, and color and sound.
-This free-ranging, multi-disciplinary approach is fun for me, providing variety and the ability to craft a project from beginning to end.
-It also provides flexibility and efficiency for my clients.
-I pair these creative skills with an extensive technical skillset, spanning a wide range of illustration, animation, digital compositing, and postproduction visual effects techniques.
-This allows me a broad stylistic range and the ability to move seamlessly across a diverse mixture of media.
+My practice spans the entire production cycle of animated work, from pre-production conceptualization, writing, and design, through production illustration and animation, and right through post.
+This multi-disciplinary approach is fun for me, giving me lots of variety in my work and offering the satisfying capability to craft a whole project from beginning to end.
+It also provides exceptional flexibility and efficiency for my clients.
+I pair these creative skills with a technical skillset that spans a wide range of image creation, digital compositing, and postproduction visual effects techniques.
+This allows me a broad stylistic range, the ability to move seamlessly across a diverse mixture of media, and a unique aptitude at solving complex problems, whether they are conceptual or technical in nature.

 Curriculum Vitae

-I bring over 24 years of experience, robust formal training, and a strong & distinctive graphic design sensibility to my work.
+I bring 25 years of commercial experience, robust formal training, a knack for narrative & a strong graphic design sensibility to my work.

-I started in design in 2001, and have been full-time freelance since 2003.
-I started in print and web, but my practice has been focused on video since 2007.
-I transitioned from Flash to Adobe After Effects on version 6.0, and AE has been my trusty steed ever since, through 22 versions of the software…and counting!
+My design career started in New York City in 1999, and I have been full-time freelance since 2003.
+I started working with print and web, but my practice has been focused on video since 2007.
+I transitioned from Flash to Adobe After Effects on version 6.0, and AE has been my trusty steed ever since, through 19 versions of the software…and counting!
 Suffice it to say, I’ve got that saddle nicely broken in.

-I hold a Masters degree in Fine Art from the Design+Technology program at Parsons, where I studied narrative media with a focus on motion graphics.
-I also hold a Bachelor of Arts degree from the Gallatin School at New York University.
-If you’re interested, you can check out more details of my resume on LinkedIn.
+I hold a Masters degree in Fine Art from the Design+Technology program at Parsons, where I studied narrative media with a focus on motion graphics, and a BA from the Gallatin School at New York University.
+You can check out more details of my resume on LinkedIn.

 So, uh… what the heck is a Surfacist?

-Surfacism is a made-up term that started as a joke way back in my MFA thesis studio, but has come to both describe and inform my practice.
+Surfacism is a made-up term that started as a joke in my MFA thesis studio at Parsons, but took on a life of its own, and has come to both describe and inform my practice.
 As a 2D animator I make composite work, layering flat pieces of media atop one another.
 I am a specialist in working with planes: surfaces.
 But in a more figurative sense, I see video itself as a surface.
 When someone watches a time-based work on screen, she might find it to be compelling or boring, graceful or awkward, beautiful or ugly.
 What is being judged isn’t just one character design, or one color choice, or one transition, it is the piece as a coherent whole.
 You can’t shift your angle, or run your hands over it, or pick up one small piece and hold it up to the light.
 Video is peculiar in this way.
 It goes together like a building, piece by piece, layer by layer.
 But when finished, it’s not like a building, it’s much more like the reflection of a building in a still pond: a surface.

 This is the idea I like to keep in mind as I approach my work.